-For other posts on Kyrgyzstan on this Blog, please visit the following links:
+For other interesting posts on Banknotes, Coins and Stamps issues from Kyrgyzstan on this Blog, please visit the following links:

 2) 60 Years of the Space Age: A set of three stamps issued by Kyrgyz Express Post on 15.11.2017:

 3) Edible Mushrooms of Kyrgyzstan: A set of four stamps issued by KEP on 06.04.2017

 4) Birds of Kyrgyzstan: A set of four stamps issued by the Kyrgyzstan Ezpress Post (KEP) on 22.05.2018

 5) Som Banknotes of the Kyrgyz Republic or Kyrgyzstan